kelno/desynced_skip_mini_games/README.md

 Mod for [Desynced](https://steamcommunity.com/app/1450900)

 Description:
-Disable minigames.
-This can be enabled or disabled later when the game is already started.
+This mimics the skip mini game setting you can set on game creation, except this mod can be toggled at any point.

-This mod is meant to replace https://steamcommunity.com/sharedfiles/filedetails/?id=3021964435 which breaks the game.
+This replaces the [original Skip MiniGames mod by kma248](https://steamcommunity.com/sharedfiles/filedetails/?id=302196443), which is no longer maintained and breaks many explorables in the game.

-This is written to be future-proof and the least invasive possible.
+This is written to be cleaner, future-proof and the least invasive possible.